Influence maximization by rumor spreading on correlated networks through community identification: Results and discussion

-We verify in Figure~\ref{fig:resReals} that for $|\Sd| > 1\%$, the methods based on greedy optimization and community centrality provide the highest number of informed nodes.
-Thus, we perform the statistical hypothesis test only on the methods based on optimization and community organization.
+We verify in Fig.~\ref{fig:resReals} that for $|\Sd| > 1\%N$, the methods based on the greedy method and community centrality provide the highest number of informed nodes.
+Thus, we perform the statistical hypothesis test only on the methods based on the greedy approach and community organization.
 For evaluation of these two algorithms in multiple data sets, we employ the Wilcoxon signed-rank test~\cite{Demsar2006}.
 This statistical test is a non-parametric alternative to the paired t-test.
-We adopt the Wilcoxon test because it is less sensible to outliers and does not assume a particular population distribution~\cite{Demsar2006}.
-For rejecting the null-hypothesis of similar performance, the $W$-value returned by test should be smaller than the corresponding critical $W_c$ value of Wilcoxon test table.
+We adopt the Wilcoxon test because it is less affected to outliers and does not assume a particular population distribution~\cite{Demsar2006}.
+For rejecting the null-hypothesis of similar performance, the $W$-value returned by the test should be smaller than the corresponding critical $W_c$ value of the Wilcoxon test table.

-We compute the Wilcoxon statistical test at $95$ percentile for the greedy and community approach considering the number of initial spreaders as $|\Sd| = 10\%|V|$ (Table~\ref{tab:influence}).
+We compute the Wilcoxon statistical test at $95$ percentile for the greedy and community approach considering the number of initial spreaders as $|\Sd| = 10\%N$ (Table~\ref{tab:influence}).
 As a result, we obtain a $W$-value $= 8$.
 The critical value for eight networks at $p = 0.05$ is $W_c = 3$.
 Therefore, the null-hypothesis of similar performance of the methods cannot be rejected.
-These results suggest that the fraction of informed nodes provided by the greedy optimization algorithm and the method based on community centrality is statistically similar.
+These results suggest that the fraction of informed nodes provided by the greedy algorithm and the method based on community centrality are statistically similar.
 Therefore, since the community-based method is computationally faster than the greedy algorithm, it is more suitable to address the influence maximization problem in practice.